w3c/wai-planning-and-managing/_planning-and-managing/implement.md

     Accessibility]({{ "/test-evaluate/preliminary/" | relative_url }}) – Provides simple steps
     to help assess if a web page addresses accessibility.
 -   [WCAG-EM Overview]({{ "/test-evaluate/conformance-evaluation/" | relative_url }}) – Introduces a methodology
-    for determining how well a website conforms to WCAG 2.
+    for determining how well a website conforms to WCAG.
 -   [Involving Users with Disabilities](/WAI/users/involving) –
     Describes how to involve users to help better understand accessibility issues.